johnwhargs/JohnHargreaves_T1A2/README.md

 ## Figma Wireframe:

-After the doodles in procreate I than recreate text and button components in Figma to use as the base of the text and button css styles.
+After the doodles in procreate I than created text and button components in Figma to use as the base of the text and button css styles.
 I used [Google Material Design's type scale](https://m2.material.io/design/typography/the-type-system.html#type-scale "Google Material Design's type scale") as reference to build typography around the website.

 Also, used[ Google Material Design's Button style guide](https://m2.material.io/components/buttons "Google Material Design's Button style guide") as reference for the buttons used in the website.